kamilJeczmionek/kamilJeczmionek/README.md

 # Welcome to My GitHub Profile!

 Hello there!
-I am Kamil, an aspiring software tester with a passion for manual testing.
+I am Kamil, an engineer with over 5 years of practice in well-established company.
+Equipped with valuable experience related to problem-solving, analytical thinking and idea exchange.
+Motivated to acquiring new skills and embracing new challenges.
 I am currently seeking opportunities to kick-start my career in the field of software testing.
 Despite having no professional experience, I am enthusiastic, motivated, and committed to learning and growing in the testing domain.

 ## Skills